nuigroup/ccv-hand/Mid-Term/Screencasts/readme.txt.txt

-The frame from the occluded_fingers video can be better seen as the "occluded_fingers.jpg" image.
+The frame from the occluded_fingers video can be better seen as the "occluded_fingers.jpg" image.And even better in the "occluded_fingers_for_dummies.jpg"